SophieH93/letsgetquizzicle/README.md

 This project is a Trivia Game suitable for people of all ages from the Opan Trivia API.
-The game is a fun way for players to test their knowledge and learn something new.
+The game is a fun way for users to test their knowledge and learn something new.

 # UX
 The goal of this project is to provide users with a fun, easy to use trivia game based on their favourite categories.